FlamingTempura/bibtex-tidy/CONTRIBUTING.md

 ### Cleaning up

-Before you create a PR, please ensure you have run prettier on your code:
+Before you create a PR, please ensure you have run the biome linter and prettier on your code:

 ```
-npm run prettier
+npm run check -- --write
 ```